freeradical13/freeradical13.github.io/index.md

 1. Phosphoglucoisomerase converts Glucose 6-Phosphate to Fructose 6-Phosphate.
 1. Phosphofructokinase uses ATP to phosphorylate Fructose 6-Phosphate into Fructose 1,6-Biphosphate.
 1. Aldolase cleaves Fructose 1,6-biphosphate into two 3-Carbon sugars: Glyceraldehyde 3-Phosphate (G3P or GA3P) and Dihydroxyacetone Phosphate (DHAP).
 1. Triose Phosphate Dehydrogenase removes two Hydrogens from two G3Ps, transferring one electron and one H onto NAD<sup>+</sup> to make NADH, and an H<sup>+</sup> is released into the cytosol.
-The energy from this redox reaction is also used to phosphorylate G3P to form 1,3-Biphosphoglycerate and starts an electron transport chain.
+The energy from this redox reaction is also used to phosphorylate G3P to form 1,3-Biphosphoglycerate.
 1. Phosphoglycerokinase dephosphorylates 1,3-Biphosphogylcerate to 3-Phosphoglycerate and creates ATP.
 This is called [substrate-level phosphorylation][].
 1. Phosphoglyceromutase relocates the P to create 2-Phosphoglycerate.
 1. Enolase removes water from 2-Phosphoglycerate, leaving Phosphoenolpyruvate (PEP).